 It is not simply the high street that will benefit from Guild Living, employment opportunities will also increase with positions in construction as well as long term operations such as physiotherapists, carers, maintenance and site managers.
 We at Guild Living understand the huge social benefits with designing our cities with our ageing and urbanising demographic in mind.

 Our healthcare system is strained, particularly in our larger towns and cities and our hospitals strained with our increasing population.
 Research has demonstrated that ‘age-appropriate housing with care can reduce GP visits by 50% and overall NHS spend by 40%’3.
-Our innovatively designed centrally located later living communities will increasing social participation and connectedness of which is proven to have a significant positive impact on the wellbeing of older adults.
+Our innovatively designed centrally located later living communities will increase social participation and connectedness of which is proven to have a significant positive impact on the wellbeing of older adults.
 Revolutionising the approach to urban later living can play a key part in addressing these issues.

 To revitalise our high streets, we must encourage people in the third age to remain both economically and socially active and to support healthy ageing to reduce the detrimental strain on our healthcare service.